moemoechu/tabby-background/README.md

 # tabby-background

-Change Tabby background and UI Font.
+Change Tabby background image and UI Font.

 ## Features

 - Change Tabby background to your favorite picture.
-- Change UI Font to your favorite font, not effect terminal font.
+- Change UI Font to your favorite font, not affect terminal font.

 ## Usage